CQX96/CQX96-Linux/Documentation/arm/spear/overview.rst

   weblink : http://www.st.com/spear

-  The ST Microelectronics SPEAr range of ARM9/CortexA9 System-on-Chip CPUs are supported by the 'spear' platform of ARM Linux.
+  The ST Microelectronics SPEAr range of ARM9/CortexA9 System-on-Chip CPUs are supported by the 'spear' platform of ARM CQX96.
 Currently SPEAr1310, SPEAr1340, SPEAr300, SPEAr310, SPEAr320 and SPEAr600 SOCs are supported.

   Hierarchy in SPEAr is as follows: